+1 (943) 300 5083 sales@gleich-usa.com

 Sometimes, temporary outdoor storage is necessary, such as during construction.
 When storing outdoors, the following steps can prevent moisture from interfering with the surfaces:

-- Cover materials immediately (heavy duty plastic tarps are recommended)
+• Cover aluminum immediately (heavy duty plastic tarps are recommended)

 Storage Conditions To Prevent Aluminum Damage

-Need help with storage solutions?
+Need help with aluminum storage solutions?
 Our team of experts is happy to help!

 More Topics